llm-bible/llm-bible.github.io/_publications/pan2024preparing.markdown

 bibkey: pan2024preparing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.09192"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Tools', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Tools', 'Efficiency and Optimization', 'Model Architecture', 'Training Techniques', 'Pretraining Methods']
 ---
 The rapid progress of Transformers in artificial intelligence has come at the cost of increased resource consumption and greenhouse gas emissions due to